 - vii.
-Evaluating the risks and materiality of all existing and prospective outsourcing, based on the framework approved by the Board; - viii.
-Reviewing periodically the effectiveness of outsourcing related policies and procedures; - ix.
-Communicating information pertaining to outsourcing risks to the Board every quarter - x.
-Ensuring that contingency plans are in place and tested; - xi.
-Undertaking periodic review of outsourcing arrangements to identify new material outsourcing risks as they arise
+Evaluating the risks and materiality of all existing and prospective outsourcing matters got to the notice, based on theframework approved by the Board; - viii.
+Communicating information pertaining to outsourcing risks to the Board every quarter - ix.
+Ensuring that duly tested contingency plans are in place;